caali-hackerman/caali-hackerman.github.io/eme_third_party.md

 I'd estimate this to be much more work than the 64-bit port, but both combined should still be less work than implementing a proper modding platform from scratch.

 ## Implementing built-in client-side prediction
-I think [this Wikipedia article](https://en.wikipedia.org/wiki/Client-side_prediction) as been linked pretty often already.
+I think [this Wikipedia article](https://en.wikipedia.org/wiki/Client-side_prediction) has been linked pretty often already.
 This would be a proper, non-band aid replacement for skill-prediction.
 TERA urgently needs that.

 ## Improving the network protocol
 It's common knowledge that TERA's network communications protocol is beyond inefficient.
 Why does `S_SPAWN_NPC` send the internal Korean description string for every single NPC that's spawned on your screen?
 Why does using regular nocteniums in combat make the server literally DoS-attack you with an insane packet spam?